istreamdata/orientgo/README.md

 The primary focus is to build an implementation of the Network Binary Protocol for OrientDB version 2, eventually supporting both Document and Graph DBs

+*[Update: 03-May-2015]*:

+I've added support for OrientDB LINKs and fetch plans.
+LINK, LINKLIST, LINKSET and LINKMAP are all supported and fetch plans that pull extended or "supplementary" links in are hydrated into Documents from the query.

+The OrientDB Java driver puts "supplementary documents" into a shared LRU cache.
+For now, I have chosen not to go this route.
+Instead, I resolve all the references in the query before the documents/records are returned from the `SQLQuery` command.
+For the cases I've tested so far, this seems to work fine.
+I've tested circular links and it works fine.
+Where it will be problematic is when a query returns a large dataset - resolving all of them could be slow or incomplete if paging (limits) are used.
+I may decide to add in a LRU cache later.
+I plan on looking at https://github.com/coocood/freecache for clever ideas on ways to do this.

 *[Update: 18-Apr-2015]*:

 I had to take a few weeks off to work on something else, but now I'm back.
 The most recent changes include: